 Outside the Synagogue: the Temple of Heroes and the Jewish Cemetery

 In that part of the neighborhood you should also look for the so-called Tree of Life.
 It is a sculpture representing a weeping willow tree erected in 1991.
-On each leaf is written the name of one of the Jewish victims of the Holocaust.
+On each leaf is written the name of one of the Jewish victims of the neighborhood during the Holocaust.

 Take a leisurely walk through Váci Utca

-After visiting the Jewish quarter, it is time to visit the second most important street in the city center after Andrassy Avenue: Váci Utca.
-It runs parallel to the Danube and goes from Vörösmarty Square to the Great Central Market.
+After visiting the Jewish quarter it is time to visit the second most important street of the city center after Andrassy Avenue: Váci Utca.
+This is parallel to the Danube and runs from Vörösmarty Square to the Great Central Market.

 This street was built in the eighteenth century and still retains some mansions of that time.
 However, almost all the buildings that can be seen today date from two centuries later.